Antenna Field (18ST386)

 owned by the Jesuits (King and Pogue 1987:103).
 The third pipe stem was unmarked.

-Architectural artidacts include 109 red brick fragments, 36 iron nails, 31 window glass fragments, and a single fragment each
+Architectural artifacts include 109 red brick fragments, 36 iron nails, 31 window glass fragments, and a single fragment each

 of mortar and daub.
 No yellow brick, roof or floor tile, fireplace tile, or window lead fragments were recovered.
-Other
+The brick,

-artifacts include an iron buckle, lithic artifacts, and two native ceramic fragments, and three iron strap fragments.
+strap fragment, and 14 bone fragments.
+Other artifacts include an iron buckle, lithic artifacts, and three iron

 Cavallo, Katherine D. 2004.
 An Analysis of Marked and Decorated White Clay Tobacco Pipes from the